Riddle of the Ring

 Riddle of the Ring is a board game published by Fellowship Games in 1977 based on J.R.R.
-Tolkien's The Lord of the Rings; it was republished by Iron Crown Enterprises (ICE) in 1982.
+Tolkien's The Lord of the Rings; an authorized version was published by Iron Crown Enterprises (I.C.E.) in 1982.

 Description

 Riddle of the Ring is a board game for 2–8 players who take the roles of important characters from The Lord of the Rings.
 Players draw and play cards for all the actions, and options during game play.